Inioluwajeremiah/Blockblog/README.md

 6. Solidity
 7. Metamask

-#NB.
-You can for recent articles under featured posts.
+You can check for recent articles under featured posts.
+To view a sample article, click on the Learn more button in the Landing page Section.